 Our business is in a very competitive and evolving field.
 Rapid new developments in this field have occurred over the past few years, and are expected to continue to occur.
 Other companies already have competing products available or may develop products to compete with ours.
 Many of these products have short regulatory timeframes and our competitors, many with more substantial development resources, may be able to develop competing products that are equal to or better than ours.
 This may make our products obsolete or undesirable by comparison and reduce our revenue.
-Our success will depend, in large part, on our ability to maintain a competitive position concerning our intellectual property, and to develop new technologies and new applications for our technologies.
-Many of our competitors have substantially greater financial and technical resources, as well as greater production and marketing capabilities, and our ability to compete remains uncertain.
+Our success will depend, in large part, on our ability to maintain a competitors have substantially greater financial and technical resources, as well as greater production and marketing capabilities, and our ability to compete remains uncertain.